 He begins, “My parting point is this.
 Beyond the fact that being trusted or trustworthy can bring your business immeasurable benefit, there is a more ethereal reason at stake here – where matters of the heart come into play.

-“Think of the numerous tales that have gone viral of good Samaritans on the road, strangers helping stranded fellow road users change their tyres.
+“Think of the numerous tales that have gone viral of good Samaritans on the road, strangers helping stranded fellow road users change their tires.
 While these are simple acts, today we are so used to being cautioned against road rage and carjacking, that hearing there are still people who only mean well, is heart-warming to say the least.

 “These stories resonate with all of us.
 The fact is in today’s climate there seems to be a real lack of faith in institutions – all over the world and closer to home in Malaysia.
 Yet, there is a deep desire in all of us to be able to put our faith in something.